The Hubble Constant in the Axi-Higgs Universe

-Considering that the parameters determined in the axi-Higgs model deviate only slightly (at a percent level) from those in the $\Lambda$CDM model, we apply a leading-order perturbative approach (LPA)~\cite{Fung:2021wbz} to analyze the Hubble flow, i.e., the evolution of $H(z)$ as a function of $z$.
-This semi-analytic approach allows one to see clearly the inter-dependence of the model parameters versus the observational data.
-A full data analysis by one of us ~\cite{Luu:2021} provides a valuable check on the validity of the LPA.
+Considering that the share of $\omega_a$ is tiny and its effects on standard cosmological parameters are typically of percent level, we will apply a leading-order perturbative approach (LPA)~\cite{Fung:2021wbz} in this study.
+While it is well-known that establishing an (semi-)analytical relation between Hubble constant and model parameters would be important for revealing the underlying mechanism to address the Hubble tension (see, e.g.,~\cite{Jedamzik:2020zmd,Sekiguchi:2020teg}), a systematic method for achieving this goal has been missing.
+The LPA strongly responds this need, allowing us to clearly see how a cosmological model like ``axi-Higgs'' interplays with the observation data, with relatively small computational effort.

-As to be seen, the impacts of varying the other parameters beyond Eq. (\ref{eq:freq}) are sub-leading.
-So we simply fix them to the default/best-fit values in $\Lambda$CDM/P18~\cite{Aghanim:2018eyx}, which include the density $\omega_{\nu}$ for two massless neutrinos and one light one with $m_{\nu} = 0.06\,$eV; $10^9A_s = 2.10055$ and $n_s = 0.96605$ to the initial curvature spectrum, and the reionization optical depth $\tau_\text{re} = 0.05431$.
-The flatness of the universe is assumed throughout the universe history.
+The effects of varying the other cosmological parameters are sub-leading.
+So we simply fix them to the default/best-fit values of $\Lambda$CDM/P18~\cite{Aghanim:2018eyx}.
+These parameters include: the density $\omega_{\nu}$ for two massless neutrinos and one light one ($m_{\nu} = 0.06\,$eV), $A_s = 2.10055\times 10^{-9}$ and $n_s = 0.96605$ of the initial curvature spectrum, and the reionization optical depth $\tau_\text{re} = 0.05431$.
+Notably, for $m \simeq 10^{-30} - 10^{-29}~{\rm eV}$, the axion perturbations affect the low-$l$ plateau of the CMB spectra with a level below that of cosmic variance~\cite{Marsh:2015xka, Hlozek:2014lca, Hlozek:2017zzf,FrancoAbellan:2021hdb}, while their effects in the high-$l$ region which are characterized by a sub-Jeans scale are essentially suppressed.
+The axion perturbations thus can be safely neglected in the LPA analysis here.
+Note that this feature is not shared by the model of early dark energy~(EDE)~\cite{Karwal:2016vyq,Poulin:2018cxd}, where the favored axion is relatively heavy ($m \simeq 10^{-27}$~eV; see, e.g.,~\cite{Poulin:2018cxd, Lin:2019qug, Agrawal:2019lmo}) and its perturbation effects hence may not be negligible~\cite{Poulin:2018dzj} (see supplemental material at Sec.~C for details).